joshdevyn/Runix/README.md

     # Vision Driver: OCR and visual verification
     Then I extract text from screenshot
-    And I analyze scene in screenshot

-    # AI Driver: Intelligent orchestration
-    And I generate answer for "What automation steps were just completed?"
+    And I analyze scene in screenshot    # AI Driver: Intelligent assistance and orchestration And I ask "What automation steps were just completed?"

     # System Driver: Cleanup
     Finally I delete file "test-data.txt"